Time

 Terroir

-Barely a hectare in size, the El Arca terroir is composed of 100+ year old Garnacha vines alongside a 19th watershed composed of three drainage canals that provide water to the neighboring villages of: Arnedo, Autol and Quel.
-These vines have deep ancestral roots as well as twisted arms almost like caricatures molded by generations of winegrowers.
+Barely one hectare in size, the El Arca terroir consists of more than 100-year-old Garnacha vines growing alongside a remarkable 19th-century watershed formed by three drainage canals that still supply water to the neighboring villages of Arnedo, Autol, and Quel.
+These ancient vines possess deep ancestral roots and feature twisted, almost caricatured arms, dramatically shaped by generations of winegrowers.

 Memory